Number of faculty: 4

 Awards and Recognition

-- Ann R. Small, Ph.D, Florida State University; choral teacher education
+- Ann Small, Ph.D, Florida State University; choral teacher education

-Music education majors have the opportunity to conduct research and present their work at Stetson Showcase during the spring semester.
-Students are also encouraged to take part in the Stetson Undergraduate Research Experience (S.U.R.E.).
-Each year undergraduate scholars are selected in a university-wide competition for grants to work with a faculty mentor on a summer research project.
+Stetson University music education majors have the opportunity to conduct research and present their work at Stetson Showcase, the annual undergraduate research and creative arts symposium, held during the spring semester.
+Students are also encouraged to take part in the Stetson Undergraduate Research Experience (SURE), an annual competition for undergraduates in which grants are given to work with a faculty mentor on a summer research project.